+Student: Da te:

+Agency:

+Field Instructor:

-Agency: Field Instructor: Task Supervisor (if applicable): The purpose of this form is to provide students to identify specific actions they can take to impr form, with input from the student's Task Super ove their perform • Satisfactory Needs Improvement Goals and Actions for Growth Attendance: Notifies supervisors of changes and conflicts with schedule.
+Task Supervisor (if applicable):

+The purpose of this form is to provide students to identify specific actions they can take to imp form, with input from the student's Task Supe rove their perform ance.
+Field Instruc •

+Satisfactory Needs Improvement Goals and Actions for Growth Attendance: Notifies supervisors of changes and conflicts with schedule.
 Reports for scheduled hours.
 Aims to avoid absences, no shows, tardiness and properly communicates with supervisors about any attendance-related issues.
 Appearance: Complies with the agency dress codes policy and appearance is professional and appropriate for the agency setting.
 Dependability: Fulfills tasks associated with the position, meets deadlines and is available and present to meet the needs of clients and complete other work-related responsibilities.
 Social Work Values and Ethics: Upholds the values and ethics of social work practice.
 Initiative: Takes initiative to seek out agency tasks and responsibilities.
 Demonstrates the ability to assess agency and client needs and works independently to address these needs.
 Comprehension: Understands the roles and responsibilities of social workers employed by the agency.
 Understands expectations and requirements of their internship position.